juliaguida/oystercard/pills/doubles.md

 However, a Jasmine spy can also be used to simply track calls to the real function, without stubbing it, i.e. without changing the real behaviour of the function.

 ## Fakes
 Fakes are typically not doubles but rather real instances of classes that actually have working implementations, but usually take some shortcut which makes them not suitable for production (for example an email service that doesn’t send a real email but just logs the fact that it would have, or a database that’s really just a simple file).

 Usually we use fakes when we want to avoid the work of setting up the real thing but do want to verify that our code could interact with it correctly.
 You won’t encounter them much at Makers but they are frequently used in real codebases.

 For example, S3 is a cloud storage service provided by Amazon Web Services which many tech companies rely on.
 A quick search on Google for "fake S3" returns `fake-s3` which describes itself as "a lightweight server that responds to the same API of Amazon S3".

 And why did someone bother building `fake-s3`?
 The repo's README page answers that too:

 > It is extremely useful for testing of S3 in a sandbox environment without actually making calls to Amazon, which not only requires a network connection, but also costs money with every use.
-But either way, if I am testing ObjectA, then I don't want my test to be arbitrarily dependent on the behaviour of ObjectB.
-Particularly if ObjectB is expensive or complex to instantiate.
+But either way, if I am testing `ObjectA`, then I don't want my test to be arbitrarily dependent on the behaviour of `ObjectB`.
+Particularly if `ObjectB` is expensive or complex to instantiate.
 ## Final note

 As mentioned at the outset, the above describes how we use these terms at Makers.